srupat/Visual-Diagnostic-Tool-EDI/README.md

 ***
 #### Work done so far
 - Extracting the names of functions as well as the parameters and local variables associated
 - Extracting stack information and storing it into a data structure
+***
+#### Work to be done
+- take the data from the data structure that has been implemented and develop a GUI supporting the above aim